Yomguithereal/obliterator/README.md

 ## chain

-Variadic function chaining all the given iterator/iterables.
+Variadic function chaining all the given iterable-like values.

 ```js
 import chain from 'obliterator/chain';